Worrall: Significant buildings

 Worrall Hall Farm (right) and Worrall Hall (left).

 There are two public houses in the village.
 The Blue Ball is believed to have been originally two cottages which were connected at some time to make bigger premises.
 There is no documented date of origin although first licensed in 1825 (Robert Waite 1825-1833 first Landlord).
 The Shoulder of Mutton was formerly farm buildings but has been a pub since at least 1817, it was modernised in the 1980s.

 Worrall Independent Chapel dates from 1878 and has a foundation stone inscribed "This stone was laid by John Wycliffe Wilson of Sheffield July 15th 1878".
 Worrall National school was founded in 1848 and eventually closed in 1966 with the pupils being transferred to Oughtibridge Primary School; the old school house is now a private residence.
 Bradfield School, a secondary school for pupils aged between 11 and 16 was built in 1957 on Kirk Edge Road as it leaves the village; there are approximately 1,000 pupils at the school.

-Worrall Hall situated on Kirk Edge Road is the oldest building in Worrall but it has three distinct sections all of different time periods.
+Worrall Hall, situated on Kirk Edge Road, is the oldest building in Worrall but it has three distinct sections all of different time periods.
 The west wing dates from the 16th century while the central section has a date stone of 1720; the eastern section dates from 1820.
 The Hall was formerly a listed building but was taken off the list in 1985.
 It is a private house and has undergone renovation work in recent years after becoming run down.
 The adjoining Worrall Hall Farm has not been a working farm for many years.
 The Yews is a building located on Worrall Road as it enters the village from the SE.
 It dates from the 1880s and was formerly a hospital.
 It was owned by Sheffield Primary Care Trust and was used as offices for the Mental Health Team.
 Now it has been sold at auction and there is a renovation project to turn it into a £1million plus valued home.

 The Worrall Memorial Hall is a venue for local social and fundraising activities; it is situated next to Sycamore Park.
 Hillsborough Golf Club lies to the south of the village.
 The course was created in 1920 with the club house added in 1936.
 Worrall Male Voice Choir was formed on 7 September 1970 and is a highly respected local vocal group which is based in the village; it has a busy schedule of concerts and fund raising activities.
-The Monastery of The Holy Spirit, known locally as Kirk Edge convent stands two km to the west of the village.
-Built in 1871, it is a monastery of the Carmelite order of nuns.
+The Monastery of The Holy Spirit, known locally as Kirk Edge convent, stands two km to the west of the village.
+Built in 1871, it was a monastery of the Carmelite order of nuns until it closed in October 2024.